It takes money to make money.

 Multiple credit cards offer this feature like the

-And you can use that loan for any purpose you want – including investments.
+No matter the terms, you can use that loan for any purpose you want – including investments.

 Is this for me?